MarieDeVox/excited-english-female-vocal-dataset/README.md

 **Licensing Restrictions:** This tier strictly prohibits the ingestion of this dataset into foundational, open-ended generative Large Language Models (LLMs), public text-to-speech (TTS) cloning platforms, or any consumer-facing voice replication engine capable of arbitrary text synthesis.

-> **Looking for Foundational Model Buyouts?** If your organization requires full intellectual property assignment, open-ended machine-learning foundation-model training, or a perpetual global generative AI voice-clone buyout, please contact us at **voicevendorco@gmail.com** to execute a custom enterprise procurement contract.
+> **Looking for Foundational Model Buyouts?** If your organization requires full intellectual property assignment, open-ended machine-learning foundation-model training, or a perpetual global generative AI voice-clone buyout, please contact us at **mariedevox@voicevendor.store** to execute a custom enterprise procurement contract.

 ---